ertugruldmr/BlackFridayPurchaseRegression/readme.md

 - __(G) Deployment as web demo app__: Creating Gradio Web app to Demostrate the project.Then Serving the demo via huggingface as live.

 #### results
-- The final model is __xgbr regression__ because of the results and less complexity.
+- The final model is __lgbm regression__ because of the results and less complexity.
 <div style="flex: 50%; padding-left: 80px;">

 |            | MaxError   | MeanAbsoluteError | MeanAbsolutePercentageError | MSE          | RMSE         | MAE          | R2          | ExplainedVariance |